realmchua/alpine/README.md

 #  ╚═╝░░╚═╝░╚════╝░  ╚═╝░░╚══╝╚═╝╚═╝░░╚═╝  #
 ############################################

-Alpine Linux Image prebuilds with Bash and Gentoo's OpenRC system init service.
+An Alpine Linux Image prebuilds with Bash and Gentoo's OpenRC system init service.
 (40.3 MB)

 Build and maintained by: Realm Chua < realm at mylinuxbox dot cloud>